myang5061/david_analysis/README.md

 # david_analysis
 R script for the DAVID Bioinformatics analysis.
 This project is based on the RDAVIDWebService and org.Hs.eg.db.
 The input data are the Multiple Proteins by Sequences.
-Since David is temporarily not support OFFICAL SYMBOL ID on RDAVIDWebService, so the SYMBOL_ID have to convert to ENTREZ_ID.Aand you can get the FuncAnnotChart FuncAnnotClust FuncAnnotTable analysis from the DAVID Bioinformatics analysis API.
+Since David is temporarily not support OFFICAL SYMBOL ID on RDAVIDWebService, so the SYMBOL_ID have to convert to ENTREZ_ID.
+You can get the FuncAnnotChart FuncAnnotClust FuncAnnotTable analysis from the DAVID Bioinformatics analysis API after running.

 You can find detailed information on https://david.ncifcrf.gov/content.jsp?file=DAVID_API.html